Princeton-CDH/lenape-timetree/content/leaves/concession.md

 display_date: 1737
 sort_date: 1737
 tags:
-- Lenape resistance
+- Resistance
 - Iroquois
 - removals
-- Susquehanna and Ohio River Valleys
+- Ohio Country
 - colonial governments
 title: Concession
 ---

-Following the deceitful “Walking Purchase”, the Lenape refuse to leave their lands.
-The Pennsylvania government recruits the Haudenosaunee (later called Iroquois) to persuade the Lenape to honor the “purchase” and leave the territory.
+Following the deceitful “Walking Purchase,” Lunaapeew refuse to leave their lands.
+The Pennsylvania government recruits the Haudenosaunee (later called Iroquois) to persuade Lunaapeewto honor the “purchase” and leave the territory.